-To turn off Do Not Disturb While Driving, first you’ll need to add Do Not Disturb While Driving to Control Center by going to Settings -> Control Center, scroll to the bottom, and tap the green plus sign on the left side of Do Not Disturb While Driving.
+To turn off Do Not Disturb While Driving, first you’ll need to add Do Not Disturb While Driving to Control Center by going to Settings -> Control Center -> Customize Controls and tap the green plus sign on the left side of Do Not Disturb While Driving.

 Next, swipe up from the bottom of the screen to open Control Center and tap the Do Not Disturb While Driving icon.